• Home

 Instructions

-• In a large bowl, sift together the gluten free flour, cocoa powder, baking soda, baking salt and the light brown sugar.
-Then use a whisk to combine.
-If you don’t sift, you’ll get large clumps of brown sugar which is fine if that doesn’t bother you.
-Set aside.
+• In a large bowl, sift together the 1 ¾ cups gluten free flour, ⅔ cup cocoa powder, 1 teaspoon baking soda, 1 teaspoon baking powder and the 1 ¼ cups light brown sugar.

-• Next scoop the batter into a pastry bag or a (zip top bag and cut a corner off) and pipe into the donut pans, filling them about ¾ of the way full.
+• Put all the batter into a piping bag or a zip top bag with the corner snipped off.
+Pipe the batter into the greased donut pans and fill to ¾ way full.

 • Bake for about 15 mins or until the donuts kind of spring back at you when gently touched.